Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Maximum likelihood estimation

 \subsection{Regularization}

-Following \cite{SVfit}, we also consider the Penalized Maximum Likelihood, which is used to reduce the long tails of reconstructed di-tau invariant mass.
-The motivation for this is the reduction of the long mass tails of reconstructed mass, which can affect the searches for heavy neutral bosons.
-For this purpose, one could add a penalty term to the likelihood:
+Following ~\cite{SVfit}, we also consider a penalized maximum-likelihood approach, introduced to suppress the long tails of the reconstructed di-$\tau$ invariant-mass distribution.
+The motivation for introducing this penalty is to reduce the extended high-mass tails originating from reconstructed $Z^0$ boson events, which would otherwise degrade the sensitivity of searches for heavy neutral resonances.
+This effect is particularly important because the $Z^0$ boson has a much larger production cross section and therefore constitutes a dominant background that must be properly accounted for.
+To this end, Ref.~\cite{SVfit} introduces an additional penalty term in the likelihood:

 In our case, we have used a different approach.
 The likelihood shape is modified in the following way: